KishoreIthadi/Angular2-Generator/README.md

 npm run build-web
 ```

 The above command will generate production build in dist folder as shown below.
+The below build structure is for **basicsetup**, In case of **basicsetuprouter** the build structure will be different.

 ![Alt text](https://github.com/KishoreIthadi/Angular2-Generator/blob/master/readmefiles/images/gulpDist.png?raw=true "Gulp Build")